-This plan, Dean Advantage Balance, is offered by Dean Health Plan.
+This plan, Dean Advantage Harmony, is offered by Dean Health Plan.
 (When this Evidence of Coverage says "we," "us," or "our," it means Dean Health Plan.
-When it says "plan" or "our plan," it means Dean Advantage Balance.)
+When it says "plan" or "our plan," it means Dean Advantage Harmony.)

-Benefits, premiums, deductibles and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.

-The formulary, pharmacy network and/or provider network may change at any time.
+The provider network may change at any time.
 You will receive notice when necessary.
 We will notify affected enrollees about changes at least 30 days in advance.